damianruelmusic/damianruel-site/content/pages/index.md

         quote: |
           damianruel
         name: >-
-          Damian, known artistically as damianruel, is a Chicago-based multi-instrumentalist, composer, and otherwise artist whose work reflects partly his self-taught findings from exploring how notes work with his many curious ideas.
+          Damian, known professionally as damianruel, is a Chicago-based multi-instrumentalist, composer, and otherwise artist whose work reflects partly his self-taught findings from exploring how notes work with his many curious ideas.
 He is his own producer and he plays the